bitwiseworks/cmake-os2/Help/command/add_custom_command.rst

   See policy :policy:`CMP0116`, which is always ``NEW`` for :ref:`Makefile Generators`, :ref:`Visual Studio Generators`, and the :generator:`Xcode` generator.

+  This keyword cannot be used with ``APPEND`` (see policy :policy:`CMP0175`).
+  Depfiles can only be set on the first call to ``add_custom_command(OUTPUT...)`` for the output files.

+``DEPENDS_EXPLICIT_ONLY``

+  .. versionadded:: 3.27

+  Indicates that the command's ``DEPENDS`` argument represents all files required by the command and implicit dependencies are not required.

+  Without this option, if any target uses the output of the custom command, CMake will consider that target's dependencies as implicit dependencies for the custom command in case this custom command requires files implicitly created by those targets.

+  This option can be enabled on all custom commands by setting :variable:`CMAKE_ADD_CUSTOM_COMMAND_DEPENDS_EXPLICIT_ONLY` to ``ON``.

+  This keyword cannot be used with ``APPEND`` (see policy :policy:`CMP0175`).
+  It can only be set on the first call to ``add_custom_command(OUTPUT...)`` for the output files.

+  Only the :ref:`Ninja Generators` actually use this information to remove unnecessary implicit dependencies.

+  See also the :prop_tgt:`OPTIMIZE_DEPENDENCIES` target property, which may provide another way for reducing the impact of target dependencies in some scenarios.

 Examples: Generating Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^